-We praise the Lord that we were able to use the new chapel for the first retreat of 2017!
-There has been much progress on the building over the past several months!
-Please continue to pray with us for God’s provision of safety, finances and skilled laborers for the completion of the new chapel and dining room.
-There is still work to be done in the upstairs and downstairs restrooms, the kitchen and dining room.
+We praise the Lord that we are able to use the new chapel for the 2017 retreats and summer camps!
+Please continue to pray with us for God’s provision of safety, finances and skilled laborers for the completion of the dining room.
 You may send any gifts to Kentucky Mountain Mission, PO Box 588, Beattyville, KY 41311, designated for the New Chapel Fund.

 You may also visit our Facebook page, www.facebook.com/KMM.YHBC to follow the progress of the project.